 Discover Mencia of Galicia

-If you like Pinot Noir, Gamay, Cabernet Franc, or a cool climate Merlot, you will take kindly to the earthy and fruity flavors of Mencia wines.
+If you are a fan of Pinot Noir, Gamay, Cabernet Franc, or cool climate Merlot, then you will be seduced by the well-balanced tannins and rich concentration of earthy and fruity flavors that are expressed in wines that are made from the rare Mencia grape varietal.

-The soil on the forgotten vineyards made all the difference.
-Replanted Mencia vineyards after the pest devastation were on fertile plains, which produced high yields of light, diluted wines for early consumption.
-In contrast, the dense, rocky composition of schist soils on hillside plantations led to lower yields of higher quality Mencia grapes.
-Careful vinification allowed winemakers to produce elegant red wines that have an aging potential of up to ten years.
+After the Phylloxera crisis, Mencia vineyards were replanted on the fertile plains.
+The high-yielding vines grew grapes that were made into light watery wines that were destined for immediate consumption.
+In contrast, the dense, poor rocky composition of schist soils on the ancient hillside plantations produces lower yields of higher-quality Mencia grapes.
+Careful vinification has allowed winemakers to produce elegant red wines that have an aging potential of up to ten years.

-Mencia is making a name for itself worldwide, with wine lovers eager to explore beyond Tempranillo-based reds.
-Good acidity and concentration of fruits and minerality give the often full-bodied wines of Spain a refreshing twist.
+Mencia is now making a name for itself worldwide and it is particularly popular among wine lovers who wish to explore red wines that are not made from Tempranillo.
+Good acidity and concentration of fruits and minerality give the often full-bodied wines that are made in Spain a refreshing twist.

 Taste & Pairing

-Mencia red wines are often medium-bodied with red and dark fruit flavors, a hint of black pepper taste, flowery aromas, and gravel-like minerality.
-Alcohol level and acidity can range from medium to high.
+Mencia red wines are typically medium-bodied, displaying red and dark fruit flavors, a hint of black pepper, and floral aromas, along with a pleasant gravel-like minerality.
+Alcohol levels and acidity range from medium to high.

-Get a good, lasting impression of Mencia with these two single-varietal artisan wines from Galicia.
+To discover the wonders of the wines made from the Mencia grape varietal, try these two single-varietal artisan wines from Galicia.
 Available for delivery within Metro Manila:

-This red wine has aromas and notes of red berries, granite and white pepper.
-Great to pair with game, beef and various cheeses.
+Displaying rich aromas and notes of red berries, granite, and white pepper, this wine is the perfect pairing partner with game, beef, and various cheeses.

 Variety: 100% Mencia